 A popular journey is the overnight sleeper train from Bangkok.
 This is a fun experience and actually quite comfortable if you get a sleeper cabin.

 Be sure to book the train well advance though and consider that it may be cheaper to fly.
 There are also lots of cheap buses that do the journey north from the capital.

-We hope that you have enjoyed reading our Chiang Mai Itinerary and that you now know what to do in Chiang Mai in 3 days.
+We hope that you have enjoyed reading our 3 day Chiang Mai itinerary and that you now know exactly what to do in Chiang Mai in 3 days.

-Three days is just the right amount of time to get to grips with the city and gives you the chance to explore a little bit around the town.
+Three days in Chiang Mai is just the right amount of time to get to grips with the city and gives you the chance to explore a little bit around the town.